Tattoo Removal in Danville

 Hypopigmentation (treated skin is lighter than surrounding area) is likely in most patients.
 Scarring or hypertrophic scarring is possible.
 Adherence to the after-care program will limit or lessen scaring.
 Remember this laser was specifically designed to decrease the complication rates.

 The cost is based on the size of the tattoo.
-The total cost is typically lower than the cost of most laser based removal systems because you will need less treatments overall.
+The cost consists of complete treatment (usually 3-5 treatments) and not individual sessions.
+The price includes initial dressings and some supplies.
+Additional dressing may be purchased, if necessary.
+You will be given a prescription for steroid cream.
+The total cost is typically lower than the cost of most laser based removal systems and there are fewer treatments necessary.